TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

 ================================================================

 .. deprecated:: 11.3
-   This option got removed with version 11.3.
+   This option was removed with version 11.3.
 The only possible value has been 'normal'.
 This behaviour stays unchanged.
 When this option has been set in your :file:`LocalConfiguration.php` or :file:`AdditionalConfiguration.php` files, they are automatically